joshuaandrewsN/ncpbootcamp/Networking/Networking.rst

 - Since br0 has similar configuration on all AHV hosts, these br0 collectively appear like a single distributed virtual switch.

-  - Also when a virtual network is created from the Prism web console or ACLI, it is created on all AHV hosts.
+  - Also when a virtual network is created, it is created on all AHV hosts.

 Each AHV server maintains an OVS instance, and all OVS instances combine to form a single logical switch.